 - Dr Laura Barrett, Senior Lecturer in Exercise Physiology, Loughborough University

-- Dr Jonathan Folland, Reader in Human Performance and Neuromuscular Physiology, Loughborough University.
+- Prof Jonathan Folland, Professor in Human Performance and Neuromuscular Physiology, Loughborough University.

 - Dr Toni Minniti, Associate Executive Director, American Psychological Association.

-- Dr Keith Stokes, Senior Lecturer Exercise Physiology, University of Bath
+- Prof Keith Stokes, Professor, Exercise Physiology, University of Bath

-- Dr Chris Tyler, Senior Lecturer Exercise Physiology, University of Roehampton.
+- Dr Chris Tyler, Reader, Exercise Physiology, University of Roehampton.